fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 In our experience having monkey-patched gems is usually one of the hardest things to deal with.
 We have to spend hours updating monkey-patched gems to make them compatible with newer Rails APIs.
 So please keep that in mind before monkey patching Rails core libraries or gems that depend on specific Rails versions.

-### Start treating Deprecations warnings as errors.
+### Start treating deprecations warnings as errors

 In Rails you can configure this option, so everytime a deprecation warning occurs you can address it as soon as you can.
 This will help you to fix the issue immediately and be prepared for the next version jump.